Kozea/Radicale/DOCUMENTATION.md

 Default: `False`

-Note: use only on single-instance setup, will break consistency with client in multi-instance setup
+Note: only use on single-instance setup: it will break consistency with clients in multi-instance setup

 ##### use_cache_subfolder_for_synctoken